causeri3/fine-o-clock/ReadMe.md

 ---

 #### License
-This project is licensed under AGPL v3+
+This project is licensed under GPLv3+